tasawar-hussain/FSND-capstone/README.md

 #### POST /questions

 * General:
-  * Creates a new question using the submitted question, answer, difficlulty and category id.
+  * Creates a new question using the submitted question, answer, difficulty and category id.
   * Returns the id of the created question, question id, answer, success value, and total question
 * Sample: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{
             "question": "Which team would win Cricket T20 2021 worldcup?",